 - Must be able to work in small spaces and on uneven surfaces.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Solid written and verbal communication skills

 - Understanding of video, audio, and control connectors and cabling

 - Ability to read schematic drawings

-- Ability to understand programming systems and interfaces and equipment configuration.
+- Solid knowledge of programming systems and interfaces and equipment configuration.

 To perform the job successfully, an individual should demonstrate the following competencies:

 Problem Solving – Identifies and resolves problems in a timely manner; Gathers and analyzes information skillfully; Develops alternative solutions; Works well in group problem solving situations; Uses reason even when dealing with emotional topics.